cloudfoundry/concourse-infra-for-fiwg/README.md

 ```
 ./bin/deploy
 ```
-This will deploy a Credhub instance, a UAA, the [Quarks Secret](https://quarks.suse.dev/docs/quarks-secret/) manager, the [Cloud SQL Auth Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy) and the [GCP Config Connector](https://cloud.google.com/config-connector/docs/how-to/getting-started).
+This will deploy a CredHub instance, a UAA, the [Quarks Secret](https://quarks.suse.dev/docs/quarks-secret/) manager, the [Cloud SQL Auth Proxy](https://cloud.google.com/sql/docs/postgres/sql-proxy) and the [GCP Config Connector](https://cloud.google.com/config-connector/docs/how-to/getting-started).
 Note that the Config Connector is used to create additional GCP service accounts.

 When `deploy` has finished successfully, you should see a list of running workloads in the GCP console.

-### Connect to credhub
+### Connect to CredHub

 To spin up a pod and start a CredHub CLI session run:
 ```